InfinitumForm/cf-geoplugin/readme.txt

 == Description ==

-**[CF Geo Plugin](https://cfgeoplugin.com/)** is GeoMarketing tool that allows you to have full geo control of your WordPress. **CF Geo Plugin** gives you ability to attach content, geographic informations, geo tags, Google maps to posts, pages, widgets and custom templates by using simple, options shortcodes, PHP code or JavaScript.
+**WordPress Geo Plugin** ([CF Geo Plugin](https://cfgeoplugin.com/)) is GeoMarketing tool that allows you to have full geo control of your WordPress. **CF Geo Plugin** gives you ability to attach content, geographic informations, geo tags, Google maps to posts, pages, widgets and custom templates by using simple, options shortcodes, PHP code or JavaScript.
 It also lets you to specify a default geographic location for your entire WordPress blog, do SEO redirection, spam protection, WooCommerce control and many more. **CF Geo Plugin** help you to increase conversion, do better SEO, capture leads on your blog or landing pages.

 = FREE AND PAID SERVICES =